-126 illustrative example is the statement on changes in Northern Hemisphere 127 (NH) storm tracks, which are an important determinant of midlatitude 128 weather: 129 "Substantial uncertainty and thus low confidence remains in projecting 130 changes in NH storm tracks, especially for the North Atlantic basin."
-[2] 131 Furthermore, IPCC WGI uses a likelihood scale in which the term "unlikely" is 132 used to describe likelihoods of up to 33%.
-This terminology seems rather 133 perverse from a lay perspective; in most areas of life, one would pay attention 134 to likelihoods that high, especially if the consequences were serious - as they are with climate change.
-(Would you board an airplane if you were told that it 135 136 had a 33% chance of crashing?)
-Yet in the WGI report, the term "unlikely" is 137 generally used to dismiss rather than to highlight a possibility.
-Consider this 138 example from the Technical Summary, again with reference to the North 139 Atlantic storm track: "...it is unlikely that the response of the North Atlantic storm track is 140 141 a simple poleward shift" [2] The context here is that, despite the lack of an agreed-upon theoretical 142 explanation, the concept of a poleward storm track shift under climate change 143 144 has become a general expectation [5].
-However, projected changes in the 145 North Atlantic storm track do not conform to that expectation [15].
-An equivalent version of the statement would be "...it is likely that the response 146 147 of the North Atlantic storm track [to climate change] is not a simple poleward 148 shift".
-Because in the present state of knowledge a consensus statement could 149 not be crafted on what was likely to happen, the authors instead chose to 150 emphasize what was not likely to happen.
-Yet there are several possibilities 151 for what might happen, each with their own implications for climate risk, 152 which could have been articulated (e.g. [16]).
-However, the simultaneous 153 consideration of contradictory futures is not naturally expressed through 154 statements of confidence.
-Thus, reliability is again achieved at the price of 155 informativeness.
-156 These examples illustrate the fact that by employing a confidence framework, 157 which seeks to attribute what has happened and to predict what will happen 158 (for a given climate forcing scenario), climate science winds up in something 159 of a straightjacket when it comes to aspects of regional climate change that 160 are closely related to large-scale atmospheric circulation, such as drought and 161 storminess.
-162 It is notable in this respect that IPCC Working Group II, which deals with 163 impacts and adaptation, defines climate change as any observed change, not necessarily one that has been attributed to anthropogenic forcing [17].
-This is 164 levels of confidence and a lack of informativeness at the regional scale.
-An
+Substantial uncertainty and thus low confidence remains in projecting changes in NH storm tracks, especially for the North Atlantic basin.
+[2, p.
+90]

+Furthermore, IPCC WGI uses a likelihood scale in which the term 'unlikely' is used to describe likelihoods of up to 33%.
+This terminology seems rather perverse from a lay perspective; in most areas of life, one would pay attention to likelihoods that high, especially if the consequences were serious-as they are with climate change.
+(Would you board an aeroplane if you were told that it had a 33% chance of crashing?)
+Yet in the WGI report, the term 'unlikely' is generally used to dismiss rather than to highlight a possibility.
+Consider this example from the Technical Summary, again with reference to the North Atlantic storm track:

+... it is unlikely that the response of the North Atlantic storm track is a simple poleward shift [2, p.
+108]

+The context here is that, despite the lack of an agreed upon theoretical explanation, the concept of a poleward storm track shift under climate change has become a general expectation [5].
+However, projected changes in the North Atlantic storm track do not conform to that expectation [15].
+An equivalent version of the statement would be '... it is likely that the response of the North Atlantic storm track [to climate change] is not a simple poleward shift'.
+Because, in the present state of knowledge, a consensus statement could not be crafted on what was likely to happen, the authors instead chose to emphasize what was not likely to happen.
+Yet, there are several possibilities for what might happen, each with its own implications for climate risk, which could have been articulated (e.g. [16]).
+However, the simultaneous consideration of contradictory futures is not naturally expressed through statements of confidence.
+Thus, reliability is again achieved at the price of informativeness.

+These examples illustrate the fact that by employing a confidence framework, which seeks to attribute what has happened and to predict what will happen (for a given climate forcing scenario), climate science winds up in something of a straightjacket when it comes to aspects of regional climate change that are closely related to large-scale atmospheric circulation, such as drought and storminess.

+It is notable in this respect that IPCC Working Group II, which deals with impacts and adaptation, defines climate change as any observed change, not necessarily one that has been attributed to anthropogenic forcing [17].
+This is done to avoid the confidence straightjacket, but it creates a knowledge gap between the WGI and WGII science domains [18].